prathushan/WP-Site-Inspector-Agent/README.md

 > Like ChatGPT for your error logs — inside WordPress.

-- Ask: “Why did this error happen?”
+🌟Ask: “Why did this error happen?”
-- Suggest fixes for deprecated or fatal code
+🌟Suggest fixes for deprecated or fatal code
-- Get file-level insights on PHP warnings or notices
+🌟Get file-level insights on PHP warnings or notices
-- Understand complex or undocumented functions
+🌟Understand complex or undocumented functions
-- Get explanations for deprecation notices and warnings
+🌟Get explanations for deprecation notices and warnings
-- Identify which plugin/theme generated the error
+🌟Identify which plugin/theme generated the error
-- Copy fix suggestions directly into your theme/plugin
+🌟Copy fix suggestions directly into your theme/plugin
-- Use your own API key (BYOK) for secure, private debugging
+🌟Use your own API key (BYOK) for secure, private debugging

 </td>
 <td style="width:50%; text-align:center; vertical-align:top; border:none;">